Poe Textile Mill: 20th Century

 In 1902, Edwards and Walter of Columbia designed a school and church for the village that costed $14,000 (~$514,000 today).
 In 1911, the mill grew to 70,000 spindles, 1,700 looms, and 800 workers.
 By the mid 1920s, athletics were extensive with a full-time athletic director, a baseball field, a park, and a swimming pool, all on mill property.
 Francis Winslow Poe, the owner of the company and mill, died in 1926 so the mill's ownership was transferred to his brother, Nelson Poe.
 The company that owned the mill, F. W. Poe Manufacturing Co., was put up for receivership in 1936.
 Seven years after Poe's death, one of the houses in the village burst into flames with 5 casualties and 1 severely wounded, with those people's ages ranging from 5-20.
 In 1933, a protest in the mill successfully gained the workers a 15% percent pay increase.
 Protests didn't stop there, as in 1934, the Textile Workers Union of America went on strike because of safety issues in textile mills all across eastern America, though it did not affect the mill a lot as the National Guard was defending the mill with machine guns.
 The Poe Mill was no exception, as its working conditions were bad and were even known for overexerting their workers.
 During World War II, the Mill was used to create duck cloth to make tents, with women replacing men in the workforce.
 After the War, the Mill fell into the hands of Ely & Walker Co. in 1947 which they bought for $5,725,600 (~$81,550,000 today).
 Ely & Walker Co. soon sold the village in 1950 and then sold the mill to Burlington Industries in 1954.
 In 1977 Burlington Industries closed the mill which at the time had an annual payroll of $7,000,000.
+In 1986, LGL Investments bought the area.
+Over 6 years, it was co-owned by three men from the company, until landing into the hands of Herbert Lapofsky in 1992.
+When he died in 1994, the area went into dispute, partially due to estate troubles with a Canadian probate court.
+Without anyone claiming ownership, the mill was ignored and unpaid taxes started building up.